slashbyte/Sketchup-Models/README.md

 # Sketchup-Models
-Models needed for pcb render
+A collection of Sketchup Models

 ```
 Lite-On Inc.	:	LTP-3784E